 The markets are a hard nut to crack.
 The only chance the majority of investors have of ever making consistent returns in the market is just by investing in the market as a whole and compounding their profits.
 Day trading and intraday trading are extremely hard to master but even if you manage to find a successful strategy with an edge in the markets, you may not be safe forever…

-Trading strategies do and will stop working over time.
+Forex trading strategies do and will stop working over time.
 This can be caused by a number of factors, from market conditions, volatility, volume and even the market conditions the strategy was tested in.
 Trading strategies modelled properly should last years without a significant change in performance.
 Let’s find out more…

 Do Trading Strategies Randomly Stop Working?

 Trading strategies do not last forever, sadly.
 This can be very disheartening to hear, especially for newer traders that have just spent 2 years coming to grips with the market and their strategies, to hear that at some point in the next few years it might just stop working.

 To understand this, we need to understand what a trading strategy actually is… In essence, a trading strategy is just a very small edge in the market.
 That very small edge is usually going to be built from looking at patterns within the markets.
 Patterns that keep recurring over and over again so we can find a very small edge in exploiting them.

 It’s important to note that most trading strategies do only have a very small edge.
 You’ll be hard pushed to find traders, especially forex traders, that have been consistently making money in the market for many years with a huge edge as a huge edge would usually indicate a market inefficiency.
 In this day and edge, for retail traders, there are no market inefficiencies and everything (market condition wise) is in perfect balance.

 Has Your Trading Strategy Stopped Working?
 What To Look For…